af-ai-center/bert/README.md

 obtains state-of-the-art results on a wide array of Natural Language Processing (NLP) tasks.

+BERT is based on the Transformer architecture introduced in [https://arxiv.org/abs/1706.03762] (Attention is all you need).

 Googles academic paper which describes BERT in detail and provides full results on a number of tasks can be found here:
 [https://arxiv.org/abs/1810.04805](https://arxiv.org/abs/1810.04805).